The Application Process

 - The test will include a combination of multiple choice and short answer questions.

-- Applicants will also be asked to perform basic CPR at the standards at which they are trained (i.e, if you are HCP, you will be asked to perform CPR as taught to you through the HCP standards).
+- Applicants will also be asked to perform basic CPR at the standards at which they are trained (i.e, if you are BLS, you will be asked to perform CPR as taught to you through the BLS standards).

 - Successful applicants will be invited to stage 3.